“Die Walküre” Matted Print (11” x 14”)

 Digitally reproduced in vivid colors, this exquisite horizontal print comes in a white mat 14” wide x 11” high and is covered in removable poly/plastic for protection.

-An ideal gift for fans of opera, the Ring and the Met.
+An ideal gift for fans of opera, the Ring cycle, and the Met.

 - White mat

 - Overall size with mat: 14” W x 11” H

 - Image size: 10” W x 8” H

 - Covered in poly/plastic

 - Printed in USA